-Hands-on grammar: students holding and engaging with their language?
+Hands-on grammar lessons: students holding and engaging with their language?
 Yes, please.

 Students LOVE manipulating, playing, and holding their language with grammar manipulatives.
-If you don’t know what grammar manipulatives are, basically, they are pieces of paper, blocks, or sticky notes that students manipulate with directions.
+When I talk about hands-on grammar lessons, I’m normally referencing grammar manipulatives.
+Basically, these pieces are paper, blocks, or sticky notes that students manipulate with directions.
 You can make the manipulatives whatever your students need: conjunctions, phrases, types of punctuation, clauses, anything.

 Here are TEN fast tips to make sure your students will beg you for more grammar fun: